tgrospic/rnode-client-js/README.md

 ## TypeScript definitions

-The library also generates a TypeScript definition file that can be referenced in your code and can provide IntelliSense support in VSCode.
+`rnode-grpc-js` library also generates a TypeScript definition file that can be referenced in your code and can provide IntelliSense support in VSCode.

 ```typescript
 /// <reference path="../../rnode-grpc-gen/js/rnode-grps-js.d.ts" />